-U.S. Federal jurisdiction and the jurisdictions of Florida, New York, New York City, California, Illinois, Texas and Puerto Rico are the major tax jurisdictions where we file income tax returns.
-The tax years that remain subject to assessment of additional liabilities by the federal, state and local tax authorities are 2020 through 2023.
-The tax years that remain subject to assessment of additional liabilities by the Puerto Rico tax authority are 2015 through 2023.
+U.S. Federal jurisdiction and the jurisdictions of Florida, New York, California, Illinois, Texas and Puerto Rico are the major tax jurisdictions where we file income tax returns.
+The tax years that remain subject to assessment of additional liabilities by the federal, state and local tax authorities are 2021 through 2024.
+The tax years that remain subject to assessment of additional liabilities by the Puerto Rico tax authority are 2017 through 2024.

-Based on our evaluation, we have concluded that there are no material uncertain tax positions requiring recognition in our unaudited condensed consolidated financial statements as of March 31, 2024.
+Based on our evaluation, we have concluded that there are no material uncertain tax positions requiring recognition in our unaudited condensed consolidated financial statements as of March 31, 2025.

-8. Fair Value of Financial Instruments
+10. Fair Value of Financial Instruments

-Cash, receivables, as well as accounts payable and accrued expenses, and other current liabilities, as reflected in the consolidated financial statements, approximate fair value because of the short-term maturity of these instruments.
+Cash, receivables, as well as accounts payable and accrued expenses, and other current liabilities, as reflected in the unaudited condensed consolidated financial statements, approximate fair value because of the short-term maturity of these instruments.
 The estimated fair value of our other long-term debt instruments approximate their carrying amounts as the interest rates approximate our current borrowing rate for similar debt instruments of comparable maturity, or have variable interest rates.